 I really believe that to be true mostly because my husband and I are an example of this.
-I grew up reading at home and at school and graduated high school with honours, whereas my darling husband did not grow up reading at home and as a result dropped out of high school by grade 11.
+I grew up reading at home and at school and graduated high school with honors, whereas my darling husband did not grow up reading at home and as a result dropped out of high school by grade 11.

-Even though there is a great debate on whether college is important or not in today’s economy, it is still important to graduate high school in order to get a decent paying job.
-Obviously there are exceptions to this rule and some do make it without a high school diploma, but to be safe, we want the best for our kids and we want them to graduate.
+Even though there is a great debate on whether college is important or not in today’s economy, it is still important to graduate high school in order to get a decent-paying job.
+Obviously, there are exceptions to this rule and some do make it without a high school diploma, but to be safe, we want the best for our kids and we want them to graduate.